Industry Marketing Analysis: Non-Profits

 Storytelling is a powerful tool when it comes to non-profit marketing.
 Brand storytelling shows a non-profit’s personality, mission, and values.
 It says who you really are and what is most important to your organization.
 It shows your organization's human side, allowing your supporters and audiences to feel connected to your mission and work.
 In today’s online world, a brand’s personality is almost as important as their actual purpose.
 Compelling storytelling is a must-have marketing outlet to let this personality shine through and engage consumers on a unique level, encouraging them to seek more information and get involved.

-- Share your ‘WHY’ – stories should be as authentic as possible and have impact.
+- Share your ‘WHY’ - stories should be as authentic as possible and have an impact.

 - Storytelling connects you to your audience – it establishes emotional relationships and brings in a group that is interested in your cause.
 It shows the organization as a relational, transformative, trustworthy entity—something they can believe in.